 March: Propus (Eta Geminorum)

 One variable star YOU can see this month is Propus, also known as Eta Geminorum.
 It’s in the constellation of Gemini, "The Twins."
-Gemini is a sort of rectangle shape in the stars that represent the twins Castor and Pollux from Greek mythology.
+Gemini is a rectangular shape in the stars that represent the twins Castor and Pollux from Greek mythology.
 In fact, the top two stars of the rectangle are named Castor (the western star) and Pollux (the eastern star).
 These stars mark the heads of the twins.

 German astronomer and geophysicist, Julius Schmidt, first recorded Propus as a variable star in 1865.
 You can conveniently compare it to the nearby star Mu Geminorum.
 Propus slowly changes its brightness by 50% over 234 days.

 Propus is a red giant star—which you can guess means that it is a really large, red star.
 In 1881, a famous observer of double stars, S.W.
-Burnham discovered that it had a dimmer, yellow companion in orbit around it.
+Burnham, discovered that it had a dimmer, yellow companion in orbit around it.
 Today, we know that there are three stars in orbit around each other there, meaning it is a triple star system.
 Its even closer companion may eclipse the brighter, main star every eight years.
 With a little practice, you could likely detect these changes in brightness, even from all the way here on Earth!

 April: R Leonis